danielyule/hearthbreaker/docs/contributing.rst

 Creating a new minion
 .....................

-Minions are created through the :meth:`create_minion <hsgame.game_objects.MinionCard.create_minion>` method of :class:`MinionCard <hsgame.game_objects.MinionCard>`.
-This method should create the :class:`Minion <hsgame.game_objects.Minion>` object, attach any handlers that are needed, and return the created minion.
+Minions are created through the :meth:`create_minion <hearthbreaker.game_objects.MinionCard.create_minion>` method of :class:`MinionCard <hearthbreaker.game_objects.MinionCard>`.
+This method should create the :class:`Minion <hearthbreaker.game_objects.Minion>` object, attach any handlers that are needed, and return the created minion.

 The Minion object only requires two parameters in its constructor: ``attack`` and ``health``, but can optionally include the minion's race (Murloc, Giant, Dragon, etc) or its battlecry or deathrattle if necessary.